selenalee123/Polynomial-Regression/README.md

 ![](salary.png)

-Question : "Should we use the linear regression or polynomial to predict the salary ?"
+Question : "Should we use the linear regression or polynomial to predict the salary"

 ## Methods Used
 Machine Learning
 Python
 Polynomial Regression
 Linear Regression
 Support Vector Regression